EOEPCA/deployment-guide/docs/building-blocks/operations.md

 ### 2. Explore Logs

-Open the **Explore** tab in Grafana, select the Loki datasource, and run a query such as:
+Open **Explore** in Grafana, select the **Loki** datasource and **Code** mode, then run:

 ```logql
 {namespace="operations"}
 ```

-You should see log lines from the Operations BB components.
+You should see log lines from the Operations BB components, collected by Alloy.
+Allow up to a minute for logs to arrive, then rerun the query if the result is empty.

 ### 3. Load a Curated Dashboard

-Navigate to `Dashboards → Browse` and open the `Kubernetes / Cluster View` dashboard.
-It should populate with live data from the cluster.
+Open **Dashboards → Kubernetes / Cluster View**.
+CPU and memory panels should show live cluster metrics.
+CPU rates need several scrapes before they appear; CPU limit panels can be empty when workloads have no limits.

-### 4. Trigger a Test Alert
+### 4. Verify Alert Delivery

 The baseline rules include a `Watchdog` alert which fires continuously as a pipeline health check.
 Verify it reaches Keep: